robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

 Robusta works best when integrated with Prometheus and AlertManager.
 When properly setup, Robusta will:

 1. Show your existing Prometheus alerts in Robusta, enriched with extra information
-2. Fetch relevant metrics from Prometheus and surface them in the context of related alerts
+2. Fetch relevant metrics from Prometheus and show them on related alerts
+3. Fetch metrics from Prometheus and show them in the Robusta UI (optional, only relevant for UI users)

 If you installed Robusta's :ref:`Embedded Prometheus Stack`, then everything is pre-integrated and not setup is necessary.
 If not, you will need follow a guide below.